fusebit/everyauth-express/README.md

 });
 ```

 The `getIdentity` function will return exactly one matching identity or _undefined_ if no matching identity is found.
-If there is more than one matching identity, an exception will be thrown.
+An exception will be thrown if there is more than one matching identity.

-In cases where you expect multiple identities matching the search critieria (for example, multiple identities with _fusebit.tenantId_ tag set to "company-contoso"), use the `getIdentities` function instead.
+In cases where you expect multiple identities matching the search criteria (for example, multiple identities with _fusebit.tenantId_ tag set to "company-contoso"), use the `getIdentities` function instead.

 ## Service configuration

 EveryAuth comes with shared OAuth clients to services it supports so that you can get up and running quickly.
 Those clients have limited permissions.
 Once the needs of your app exceed those permissions, you will need to create your own OAuth client in the respective service and configure EveryAuth to use it.

-Service confguration is performend using the EveryAuth CLI.
-Documentation of specific services talks about service-specific parameters that need to be set, but in a typical case you would need to specify your own _client ID_, _client secret_, and _scope_, for example:
+Service configuration is performed using the EveryAuth CLI.
+Documentation of specific services talks about service-specific parameters that need to be set.
+Still, in a typical case you would need to specify your own _client ID_, _client secret_, and _scope_, for example:

 ```bash
 everyauth service set slack \